bodrick/awesome/README.md

 *   [eqsoft/seb2](https://github.com/eqsoft/seb2) -
 *   [browsh-org/browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers
 *   [Netflix/pollyjs](https://github.com/Netflix/pollyjs) - Record, Replay, and Stub HTTP Interactions.
+*   [ucfopen/UDOIT](https://github.com/ucfopen/UDOIT) - The Universal Design Online content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables faculty to identify accessibility issues in their Learning Management System.
+It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
 *   [GeekyAnts/vue-native-core](https://github.com/GeekyAnts/vue-native-core) - Vue Native is a framework to build cross platform native mobile apps using JavaScript
 *   [pod4g/hiper](https://github.com/pod4g/hiper) - 🚀 A statistical analysis tool for performance testing
 *   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your YouTube experience